Set reminders on iPod touch

 Your iCloud reminders—and any changes you make to them—appear on your iPhone, iPad, iPod touch, Apple Watch, and Mac where you’re signed in with your Apple ID.

-Note: If you’ve been using an earlier version of Reminders, you may need to upgrade your iCloud reminders to use features such as attachments, flags, subtasks, grouped lists, list colors and icons, and more.
+Note: If you’ve been using Reminders on iOS 12 or earlier, you may need to upgrade your iCloud reminders to use features such as attachments, flags, subtasks, grouped lists, list colors and icons, and more.
 To upgrade, tap the Upgrade button next to your iCloud account in Reminders.
 (You may need to tap Lists at the top left to see your iCloud account.)

 Upgraded reminders are not backward compatible with the Reminders app in earlier versions of iOS and macOS.
-See Get ready for the new Reminders app.
+See Upgrading the Reminders app in iOS 13.

 Add a reminder